Automattic/jetpack/projects/plugins/jetpack/extensions/plugins/publicize/hooks/use-select-social-media/Readme.md

 # useSelectSocialMedia hook

 React hook to get relevant data about the social media connections.
-You'd like to use together with the [useSocialMediaConnections](../use-social-media-connections) hook.
+This hook should be used together with the [useSocialMediaConnections](../use-social-media-connections) hook.

 ## API